pasabayramoglu/ccmi/README.md

 ## Why interpreting needs customization

 - **🧵 Customization doesn’t cross the mic.**
-  Traditional tools treat interpreting as one-size-fits-all — no pre‑briefs, no termlists, no tone or audience intent.
+  Traditional tools treat interpreting as one-size-fits-all: no pre‑briefs, no termlists, no tone or audience intent.
 - **⏱️ Too many steps, too much lag.**
   Speech → text → translation → voice.
 Each hop adds delay and loses detail.
 - **🧩 Sessions are not identical.**